-When you’ve decided you’re going to quit drinking, tell your friends and family.
+Things to Consider When You Decide to Quit Drinking: When you’ve decided you’re going to quit drinking, tell your friends and family.
 Post it on your social media accounts and be open about your decision.
 Telling your loved ones about your decision to give up alcohol gives you some instant accountability.
 The chances are good that someone you know has also made a choice to stop drinking and is in recovery.
-Also, when you share your goal to achieve sobriety, your friends will probably not invite you out to bars or events that are centered on drinking.
+Also, when you share your goal to achieve sobriety.
+Your friends will probably not invite you out to bars or events that are centered on drinking.

 Toss the Booze

-Once you’ve resolved to stop drinking for good, clean out the liquor cabinet.
+Things to Consider When You Decide to Quit Drinking: Once you’ve resolved to stop drinking for good, clean out the liquor cabinet.
 Throw out all of the alcohol in your home, including cooking wine.
-If you have an alcohol dependency, it’s all too easy to reach for a drink when you’ve had a rough day.
-If the alcohol isn’t available in your home, you are less likely to fall into old habits.
+If you have an alcohol dependency.
+It’s all too easy to reach for a drink when you’ve had a rough day.
+If alcohol isn’t available in your home, you are less likely to fall into old habits.

 There is a myriad of benefits to attending support groups when you’ve decided to quit drinking.
 First of all, when you attend a support group with other alcoholics, you’ll find that many of them suffer from the same types of struggles you have experienced during the process.
 Often, you’ll attend AA with someone who has similar temptations and triggers.

 You’ll likely meet someone sober longer than you and is willing to offer their friendship and support to you during the first few days, weeks and months of your sobriety.
 In the AA program, newcomers are paired up with sponsors, or trusted individuals, who have worked through the program and have remained sober for a significant amount of time.
 Having a sponsor who you can call when you feel like drinking is a helpful benefit to joining a recovery support group.